 Alamanda, situated in Tulamben Bay, is a few-visited dive site.
 The place can be reached by Jukung (traditional boats).
 As one of the most awesome Tulamben diving, Alamanda has plenty to offer including its stunning and rich underwater.
-To enhance your diving there, Atlantis International crews will guide divers with their professional assistance.
+To enhance your diving there, Dune crews will guide divers with their professional assistance.

 Thanks to its particular topography, the place is well protected from the current.
 However, the spot is really deep and mostly recommended to experienced divers.